UCDavisLibrary/ava/README.md

 Wine Institute: https://www.wineinstitute.org/resources/avas

 ## How Can You Contribute?
-1. Read the GettingStarted.md & digitizing_ava_boundaries.md files to familiarize yourself with the policies and procedures for this project.
+1. Read the [GettingStarted.md](https://github.com/UCDavisLibrary/ava/blob/master/GettingStarted.md) & [digitizing_ava_boundaries.md](https://github.com/UCDavisLibrary/ava/blob/master/digitizing_ava_boundaries.md) files to familiarize yourself with the policies and procedures for this project.
-1. Fork the repository.
+1. Fork this repository.
 1. Check the Issues list to see which AVAs are available and claim the one you want to work on.
 1. Make a boundary
 1. Create a Pull Request